wx83/TeaserGen_Official/README.md

 ## Final Note

 Due to copyright concerns, we are unable to release the raw data.
 However, please note that processing some videos may require YouTube Premium.
-If you encounter any issues with your data or have any questions, feel free to reach out to me at weihan.xu@duke.edu.
+If you encounter any issues with your data or have any questions, feel free to reach out to Weihan at weihan.xu@duke.edu.

 ## Citation